Gift Card Incentives

 Amazon is the most popular gift card – but is it closed-loop or an open loop?
 While it’s a theoretical debate, it matters because corporate sponsors hope recipients are redeeming for a memorable, meaningful prize and not forgettable commodities.

-E-Gift Card
+eGift Card

-An e-gift card is defined as a gift card that is sent digitally instead of physically.
-E-Gift cards are emailed with a unique code that can be entered in the retail store point-of-sale system, scanned from a smartphone, or submitted online on their website.
+An eGgift card is defined as a gift card that is sent digitally instead of physically. eGift cards are emailed with a unique code that can be entered in the retail store point-of-sale system, scanned from a smartphone, or submitted online on their website.
+Prepaid cards can be delivered electronically too, and they are typically called “virtual cards.”

-The apparent benefit of e-gift is immediacy.
-Redeem today and shop today.
-E-gift cards are also a good option for incentive programs with large international audiences, where shipping and tracking can be challenging.
+The apparent benefit of eGift is immediacy.
+Redeem today and shop today. eGift cards are also a good option for incentive programs with large international audiences, where shipping and tracking can be challenging.

-6 Recommendations for Gift Card Rewards (and Common Mistakes)
+Gift Card Rewards & Common Mistakes

 As everyone knows, Corporate America is prone to mistakes.
-While HR has wise advice on gift cards for “R&R” (rewards and recognition), HR (along with Marketing and Sales Ops) can have blind spots when using gift cards that waste time, add cost, create internal control risks, and fall short of effectively engaging their precious “human resources.”
+While HR has wise advice on gift cards for rewards and recognition, HR (along with Marketing and Sales Ops) can have blind spots when using gift cards that waste time, add cost, create internal control risks, and fall short of effectively engaging their precious “human resources.”
+The Incentive Research Foundation (IRF) Industry Outlook Study on Gift Cards highlights both opportunities and blind spots.
+Here are the IRF key findings – along with the hidden risks, extra costs, and how-to tips to improve.

 The #1 shocking fact is 69% of businesses are purchasing gift cards at retail.
 Imagine the value of a mid-level manager slipping out of the office to drive to a grocery store or drug store to buy a stack of gift cards – and trying to organize all those annoying paper authorization receipts.
 Oops!
 The trip to the store turns into trips because the first store did not have enough cards.
 More lost productivity—more hidden costs.